aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/headerfooter/_index.md

 ---
+title: Aspose::Words::HeaderFooter class
-title: HeaderFooter
+linktitle: HeaderFooter
 second_title: Aspose.Words for C++ API Reference
-description: Represents a container for the header or footer text of a section.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::HeaderFooter class.
+Represents a container for the header or footer text of a section.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 391
+weight: 31000
 url: /cpp/aspose.words/headerfooter/
 ---
 ## HeaderFooter class